NateAGeek/MyObsidianMind/Arts/Modern Art/Resources and References/Modern Art & Ideas/Introduction to modern Art & Ideas.md

 ### Paul Cézanne
 #### The Bather
-Inspiring many artist of the time, and inspiring Pablo Picasso as he stated "(Cézanne) "
+Inspiring many artist of the time, and inspiring Pablo Picasso as he stated "(Cézanne) was my one and only master!".
+A lot of Paul's work tend to wokr with a controlled pallet and playing with relationships of figures and backgrounds.
+Maintaining a flat space but pronouncing figures.
+One of the ways Cézanne played with space was by pushing all the details to the foreground.
+Most traditional paintings depth would be influential of showing the whole scene, with high detailed backgrounds.
+However, in The Bather, the person if brought forward by disregarding the background.
 ![[../../../../NotebookAssets/Pasted image 20241117144001.png]]